encryptogroup/PSI/README.md

   * the Diffie-Hellman-based PSI protocol of [5]
   * the OT-based PSI protocol of [3]

-This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
+This code is provided as an experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.

 ### Requirements
 ---